apache/solr/solr/packaging/test/README.md

 Individual test files can be selected by specifying the `--tests [test_file.bats]` option.
  The `--tests` option may be repeated to select multiple test files to run.
+ Wildcarding or specifying individual test methods is currently not supported.

 Tests do not currently randomize ports or directories, so they cannot be run in parallel.
 They may also fail if you already have an external cluster up.